asavagar/uk-covid19-firm-creation/content/reports/Feb2021/_index.md

 ### Total Effect

 Company registrations persistently exceed their 2019 levels.
 Extensive business activity is observed during the first 2 weeks of January 2021.
 This might be a persistent trend originating from the last week of December 2020 (see EU-UK TCA outliers).
 Week 3 onwards, companies registration ratio narrows the gap of 2021/2019 against 2020/2019 over the same weeks.
-We note that calculations of week 5 are incomplete given the number of days of data availability (see report on March 2021).
+We note the calculations for week 5 2021 contain only two days.

 {{< chart data="total" >}}